pnd280/complexity/README.md

 - Because of frequent/unexpected changes in the host page, UI tweaks are prone to breakage and it will take some time for the review process to be passed.
 - The dev runtime/overall DX on mozilla-based browsers is non-existent due to a non-compatible dev dependency [@crxjs/vite-plugin](https://github.com/crxjs/chrome-extension-tools).
-- Limited testing: the e2e test suite has not been implemented due to the agressive Cloudflare protection of the host page itself (I'm still figuring out a way 🙂)
+- Limited testing: the e2e test suite has not been implemented due to the aggressive Cloudflare protection of the host page itself (I'm still figuring out a way 🙂)

 ## Contributing